FenyoLab/Interaction-Factor-IJ-plugin/README.md

 # Interaction-Factor-IJ-plugin

-This Image plugin provides a method for quantifying protein-protein interactions by using stochastic modeling of super-resolution fluorescence microscopy data (RGB images).
+This ImageJ plugin provides a method for quantifying protein-protein interactions by using stochastic modeling of super-resolution fluorescence microscopy data (RGB images).
 The result is an unbiased measure of co-localization of protein clusters, independent of cluster density and comparable across images.
 Please refer to [manuscript](https://www.biorxiv.org/content/early/2017/08/17/177063) for a detailed description of the Interaction Factor.